rathena/vsce-rathena-language-support/README.md

 ## Installation

-You can install the extension directly from Visual Studio Code's extension menu.
+You can install the extension directly from Visual Studio Code's extension menu or by visiting the [Marketplace](https://marketplace.visualstudio.com/items?itemName=rAthena.rathena-language-support).

 ## Contributing